Immigrate to Canada

 IRCC targets a 6-month service standard for complete applications.
 Upon approval, you receive a COPR and become a permanent resident.

-Get a custom Immigration Pathway Report: your CRS score, which programs you qualify for, the fastest route to your PR, and a step-by-step plan with real processing time estimates.
+Get a custom Immigration Overview: your estimated CRS score, which programs you may qualify for, possible routes to PR, and a step-by-step educational plan that points you to official IRCC processing-time references.

 - ✓PNP streams matched to your profile